Growth of the Soil: Book Two

-When Eleseus returned home, he talked privately with Sivert telling him his big plans - he was going to start a new life in America.
-Sivert was shocked and advised his brother not to go but seeing that this was futile, he gave him 25 kroner for his journey.
+When Eleseus returned home, he talked privately with Sivert, telling him of his big plans - he was going to start a new life in America.
+Sivert was shocked and advised his brother not to go, but seeing that this was futile, he gave him 25 kroner for his journey.
 Eleseus left that day on a boat and never came back.
-What was once barren land is now rich of settlers, all started from the one pioneer Isak.
+What was once barren land was now rich of settlers, all started by the one pioneer, Isak.

 Characters

 Isak

 Isak, the protagonist of the novel, is described as a "strong, coarse fellow, with a red iron beard, and little scars on face and hands".
 He is the first settler on the Almenning (Note: Not explicitly explained in the novel, the Almenning is presumed to be the large region where between Isak's farm and the village where many people were settling) near the village.
 He is the husband of Inger and father of Eleseus, Sivert, Leopoldine, and Rebecca.
 The character of Isak conforms to Hamsun's ideal individual: hard working, with a large family, and averted to modernity but rather finding roots with the agrarian lifestyle.
 Isak is often portrayed as very simple.
 He has no education and is unable to read well or write.
 Isak is a pioneer of the land, starting a farm and family from virtually nothing, a trait which Hamsun admired in individuals.
 There are several moments when Hamsun reveals Isak's crude and violent side, such as when he slams his wife Inger to the floor when he finds out she has been stealing from him.
 Isak is admired by many, his farm is very developed compared to his neighbors.
 He has many sheds, fancy tools that come as gifts from Geissler and a mining operator, good land, an advanced irrigation system, and more, which are a significant cause of this admiration.